Inspire Team-Wide Engagement Through Clear Expectations

 How a leader handles an unmet expectation speaks to the control they hold.
 A great leader coaches where a struggling leader will punish.
 A “gotcha” manager is an unsustainable manager.
 That is begging for a team without loyalty or dedication.
 If you’re only catching people when they’re doing something wrong, you’re not getting the most or best out of your employees.
 Help them well before it reaches that point by giving them the instructions they crave.

 As a leader, it’s up to you to set expectations among your team.
 From each recruits’ first day to an existing employee’s tenth year in.
 It’s never too late to turn your wayward staff into a dream team.
 In a study by from Florida State University, shows that curated work-goals (self-assigned or provided) can increase employee productivity even without monetary incentives.
 Reaching for a target allows them to be more productive.
 They’ll also come to view you as a driving force for their improvement.
 In other words, you’ll win their hearts and raise their standards all in one go.
 That’s how you go from becoming a Leader to becoming their Mentor.

 About the Author:

-Hernani Alves is an entrepreneur, author, international speaker, and executive consultant with over twenty years of business experience as a Sales Executive for a $3 Billion Company.
+Hernani Alves is an Amazon best selling author, international speaker, and consultant with over twenty years of business experience as a Sales Executive for a $3 Billion Company.
 He’s the founder of Balanced IQ, a company that helps leaders build world-class teams focused on getting sustainable results in varying economic climates.

 In his book, Balanced Accountability: Three Leadership Secrets to Win Hearts and Maximize Performance, Alves delivers a newfound clarity on the case for accountability and the steps organizations, and individuals need to take to unleash their potential.
 He reveals the frame work needed to improve accountability in the workplace to win hearts and maximize performance.